-As mentioned above, you may need to collect configuration information from your PC so that you can use this information when you configure the DG834G wireless router.
+As mentioned above, you may need to collect configuration information from your PC so that you can use this information when you configure the DG834 ADSL router.
 Following this procedure is only necessary when your ISP does not dynamically supply the account information.

-To get the information you need to configure the firewall for Internet access:
+To get the information you need to configure the router for Internet access: